wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-video-express-with-ruby-on-rails.md

     border-radius: 10px;
   }
   ```
-* Boom now we have a video session.
-* Try joining from multiple tabs/different names!
-* Boom!
-You have video conferencing in Rails!
+** Boom!** now we have a video session.
+Try joining from multiple tabs/different names! ** Boom!** You have video conferencing in Rails!

-* Now let's add some of the functionality you expect in modern video conferencing:
+Now let's add some of the functionality you expect in modern video conferencing:

-  * screensharing: will be limited so that only our moderator can use it
+  * Screensharing: will be scoped so that only our moderator can use it
-  * Mute the room
+  * Mute all other participants
-  * Mute self
+  * Mute yourself
-  * Hide self
+  * Hide yourself (turn off camera)
   * Select Inputs: mic and camera
   * Select Audio Output
-  * List other capabilities of Video Express to explore

 **Rest of Tutorial Will be in JS/HTML**